Best daily deals

 The JBL Tune 510BT on a white table next to a phone with Spotify open.

-The JBL Tune 510BT is a good option for commuters who want an affordable and foldable pair of headphones.
+The JBL Tune 510BT is a good option for commuters who want an affordable, foldable pair of headphones.

-This pair of JBL headphones houses controls on the right ear cup.
-There are volume controls identified with plus and minus icons.
+This pair of JBL headphones has controls on the right ear cup.
+Volume controls are identified with plus and minus icons.
 See the table below for a list of controls.

 Single pressDouble pressHold (2s)Hold (5s)